 LinkedIn Ad Examples

-Hubspot is a leading growth platform specialized in software products for Inbound Marketing and Sales.
+Hubspot (affiliate link) is a leading growth platform specialized in software products for Inbound Marketing and Sales.
 Some of its solutions include a Marketing Hub, Sales Hub, Service Hub, and a CRM.

 In the Marketing world, Hubspot is also a reference for captivating ads and highly-engaging social channels.
 And of course, this one isn’t an exception.
 It features a clear and straightforward CTA, a brief but compelling copy, and a visual creative with the look and feel of the company.